General Data Protection Regulation Statement

 GDPR applies to data controllers and data processors.
-In the context of this web site, ScholarOne Manuscripts and the extranet, for submission and management of manuscript submissions, the journal is the Data Controller and the Data Processor.
+In the context of this web site, ScholarOne Manuscripts, for submission and management of manuscript submissions, the journal is the Data Controller and the Data Processor.
 The publisher, Cambridge University Press, may also be a data controller in certain circumstances.

 Information which may be collected